-All students, faculty, staff and guests are encouraged to report criminal incidents, accidents and other emergencies to the Public Safety Department, Title IX Coordinator and/or a Campus Security Authority (CSA).
+All students, faculty, staff and guests are encouraged to report criminal incidents, accidents and other emergencies to the Safety Committee, Title IX Coordinator and/or Human Resources.

 Campus security authorities are required to disclose any Clery Act reportable incident or crime to the Human Resource Department and, in cases of sexual harassment or violence, to the Title IX Coordinator.

 The college classifies Campus Security Authorities under one of the following categories:

 - Anyone who has responsibility for Johnson College security but are not members of the Safety Committee

 - Anyone specified in Johnson College safety policy as someone to whom students and employees should report crimes